Cost effective strategies for order fulfilment

 Using the latest automation methods to speed up the processes within the facility are a guaranteed way to increase productivity.
 They also have the added bonuses of improving customer satisfaction and ultimately providing a boost to your bottom line.

-The sorter solution
+The sorter solution for increased productivity

 One of the most efficient ways of using automation to increase processing speeds is to invest in a sorter solution that is capable of accurately handling high volumes of small orders.
 Begin by evaluating the size, weight and shape of your products and choose a sorter that is designed to work across a wide variety of product profiles.